 How to bet on horse racing is very much dependent on the market in which you want to play.

-The Best Horse Racing Markets
+Horse Racing Markets

 Over the years horse racing betting has expanded incredibly to offer a huge number of markets, both simple and complex.

-The To Win market is the easiest horse racing bet to understand and place, with you simply having to back the horse in which you think will win the race.
+The To Win market is the easiest horse racing bet to understand and place, with you simply having to back the horse which you think will win the race.

 An Each Way bet is also another incredibly popular market for punters and can usually be placed in your betting slip by clicking E/W.